Ansh150813/Machine-Learning/README.md

 -  Face recognition software
 -  Chatbots and virtual assistants (like this one!)

-> Machine Learning is at the core of modern AI and continues to evolve rapidly, powering smarter applications and systems across every industry.
+Machine Learning is at the core of modern AI and continues to evolve rapidly, powering smarter applications and systems across every industry.

+TO-DO:
+what is machine learning and type of machine learning?
+a) suprvised learning
+b) unsuprvised learning
+c) Semisupervised learning
+d) Reinforecment learning
+2) what is difference between ML and DL?
+3) Machine learning life cycle